thevaibhavsengar/thevaibhavsengar/README.md

 </p>

 ### 👨🏻‍💻 About Me
-> I love exploring new technologies and building real-world software solutions.
-> Computer Science graduate from G.H.
-Raisoni College of Engineering, Nagpur.
-> Currently learning more about AI Agents, System Design, and Cloud Architecture.
-> I build Full-Stack applications powered by AI/ML — from Vision Transformers to RAG pipelines.
-> Open to collaborations, open-source contributions, or just a great tech chat!
+I love exploring new technologies and building real-world software solutions.Computer Science graduate from G.H.
+Raisoni College of Engineering, Nagpur.Currently learning more about AI Agents, System Design, and Cloud Architecture.I build Full-Stack applications powered by AI/ML — from Vision Transformers to RAG pipelines.Open to collaborations, open-source contributions, or just a great tech chat!
-> Connect with me on [LinkedIn](https://linkedin.com/in/thevaibhavsengar)
-> Check out my [Portfolio](https://vaibhavsengar.lovable.app/) — feedback and suggestions are welcome!
+Connect with me on [LinkedIn](https://linkedin.com/in/thevaibhavsengar) Check out my [Portfolio](https://vaibhavsengar.lovable.app/) — feedback and suggestions are welcome!

 ## ⚡ Tech Stack